MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 #### Deploy new Outlook

 Features from Places are available in the latest version of Outlook.
-To enable these, utilize these details how to enable users for the Outlook for Windows.
+For more information on how to enable these features, see [Enable users for the Outlook for Windows](/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web)

 #### Enable Location-Aware features